-The 2024 NLA Abstract Committee invites the submission of abstracts for poster presentation at the 2024 Scientific Sessions.
+The NLA Abstract Review Committee invites the submission of abstracts for poster presentation at the 2025 NLA Scientific Sessions to be held May 29 - June 1 in Miami, Florida.

-This is your opportunity to submit your science and present it in a premier, scientific environment among experts in clinical lipidology.
+This is your opportunity to submit your science and present it in the premier scientific environment for experts in clinical lipidology.

-Submitted abstracts will be considered for the E-Poster hall during the abstract session at the meeting.
-All accepted abstracts will be published in an online supplement to the Scientific Sessions edition of the Journal of Clinical Lipidology.
+Submitted abstracts will be considered for the e-poster hall during the abstract session at the meeting.
+All accepted abstracts will be published in an online supplement to the Scientific Sessions edition of the Journal of Clinical Lipidology (JCL).

 All abstracts must be submitted online via the NLA abstract submission website using the online submission form.
 Please be sure to read all instructions, information, and policies closely.